• Skip to main content

 8. Notice the koftas are starting to brown.
 Cook on all sides little by little.
 Start moving the koftas to an area where the oil settles - my oil tends to flow towards the right, so I moved my koftas to the right.
 Cook for about 5 minutes - turning occasionally.

-10. At this time I added another ½ tablespoon of oil, cook the koftas on the sides where it's still white.
+10. At this time I added another 1/2 tbsp of oil, cook the koftas on the sides where it’s still white.
 This will take about 5 more minutes.

 11. Now the koftas are done.
 Don't over brown them, but make sure it has a nice golden brown color.
 Turn off the stove and set aside.